 Most of the rock at the summit of Everest is limestone that is 450 million years old.
-However the mountain itself dates back much further, to around 60 million years and consists of shale, marble and limestone.
-Tectonic plate movement (Indian and Asian plate) lead the ocean floor to be pushed upward at a slow pace over millions of years, reaching the current position.
+However, the mountain itself dates back much further, to around 60 million years and consists of shale, marble, and limestone.
+Tectonic plate movement (Indian and Asian plate) leads the ocean floor to be pushed upward at a slow pace over millions of years, reaching the current position.
 Rock pieces from Everest bear fossil records of sea creatures in the ocean bed.
 Everest still grows a quarter of an inch each year.

 Everest can be climbed from 18 different routes from Nepal and China as it lies at the border of the two countries.
 The age limit to scale Everest is 16 from the Nepal side and 18 from the China side.
 The oxygen intake level keeps on decreasing as you ascend higher due to pressure variance and only 66 percent is available at the summit.
 Climbing Everest is a laborious feat in which mountaineers burn over a thousand calories per day and may lose around 20 pounds on return from the expedition.

-Littering in Everest is a major issue and an estimated 50 tons of waste has already been left behind by climbers.
-Oxygen bottles, climbing equipments and human feces litter the slopes in an unimaginable plenty.
+Littering on Everest is a major issue and an estimated 50 tons of waste has already been left behind by climbers.
+Oxygen bottles, climbing equipment, and human feces litter the slopes in unimaginable plenty.
 The government of Nepal enforced a new rule that each climber must bring down eight kilograms of waste on their descent to claim their deposit of 4,000 dollars.
-Campaigns such as Everest 8848 Art Project have turned 8 tons of rubbish from Everest to artwork to increase awareness about the situation.
+Campaigns such as Everest 8848 Art Project have turned 8 tons of rubbish from Everest into the artwork to increase awareness about the situation.